2 min read

 In this blog post: How we embrace new virtual technologies at PJM

-Together with Virsabi, a Danish company specializing in the application of AR/VR technology, Kring (Consulting) and DTU (Danish Technical University) PJM has explored the use of Augmented Reality technology for both internal workflows and for external support and remote servicing.
+Together with Virsabi, a Danish company specializing in the application of AR/VR technology, Kring (Consulting), and DTU (Danish Technical University), PJM has explored the use of Augmented Reality technology for both internal workflows and external support and remote servicing.
 The project, commonly known as Digital Reality, was carried out in early 2020, and the learnings are now being implemented in real-life projects.
-The project was funded by “Industriens Fond” in Denmark and you can read more about the project in general here: https://www.digital-reality.dk/
+The project, Digital Reality, was funded by Industriens Fond in Denmark.

-Augmented Reality (AR) is an emerging technology that allows a fitter or a machine operator to immediately access digital materials such as manuals, data sheets, electrical diagrams and drawings.
+Augmented Reality (AR) is an emerging technology that allows a fitter or a machine operator to immediately access digital materials such as manuals, data sheets, electrical diagrams, and drawings.

 Improvements through virtual technologies